TishaniSakalya/non-parametric-two-way-anova/README.md

 ## 📂 Folder Guide

-- `/code/`: All R functions, test scripts, and diagnostics
+- `/codes/`: All R functions, test scripts, and diagnostics
-- `/data/`: Synthetic and real-world datasets
+- `/data/`: Real-world dataset used
 - `/report/`: Final report and presentation slides
 - `/vignette/`: A walk-through of how to use the method on example data